collapsed-stacks/startups/questions/1147/where-can-i-get-business-plan-examples-for-it-startups.md

 - posted by: [Fernando](https://stackexchange.com/users/5092626/fernando) on 2014-11-16
 - score: 1

-<p>If you are seriously interested in those sorts of presentations consider doing your research on a few smaller VCs or business owners who have gone through the VC process.
+If you are seriously interested in those sorts of presentations consider doing your research on a few smaller VCs or business owners who have gone through the VC process.
 Learn about them, what they do, who they invest in, and send them a short email explaining your situation (budding business owner wanting to impress?).
 Request a sample pitch they've used or seen.
-If you're professional, lucky, and persistent one might throw you a bone and send you what you're looking for.</p>
+If you're professional, lucky, and persistent one might throw you a bone and send you what you're looking for.

-<p>Who knows, you might even develop a mentor or a friend who could give you a few tips worth more than the business plans you were looking for in the first place.</p>
+Who knows, you might even develop a mentor or a friend who could give you a few tips worth more than the business plans you were looking for in the first place.

-<p>Good luck!</p>
+Good luck!